ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/notes/create.rst

         "text": "This is an example note."
     }

-For example, the following query will create a Note for the Case with ID 3.
+For example, the following request will add a Note to the Case whose ID is 3:

 .. code::